Applies to: All Reolink Cameras.

-Frame Rate: (expressed in frames per second or fps) is the frequency (rate) at which consecutive images called frames appear on a display.
+- Frame Rate: (expressed in frames per second or fps) is the frequency (rate) at which consecutive images (frames) appear on a display.
 Frame rate describes the speed of recording.
-The more frames recorded per second, the more accurately motion is documented onto the recording medium.
+The more frames recorded per second, the more accurate the motions documented into the recording medium are.

-Bitrate: A video bitrate is the number of bits that are processed in a unit of time, the bitrate control corresponds to video quality and the file size.
-In general, the higher the bitrate is, the better image and audio quality will be, and the bigger the file size will be.
+- Bitrate: Video bitrate is the number of bits that are processed in a unit of time.
+The bitrate control corresponds to video quality and file size.
+In general, the higher the bitrate is, the better the image and audio quality will be, and the bigger the file size will be.

 - H.264 Profile: Set the H.264 encoding standard, and it only needs to be changed when you meet troubles using other 3rd-party software.

 You may set the encode settings using the following different methods: